joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 ### Complications and partials addition

-See Fourth Earth RAW extensions (and Fourth Earth Lore).
+See Fourth Earth RAW extensions.

 Implementation: